-Meanwhile Table 2 provides the interaction between the type of union formation and parity-and-pregnancy status.
-The estimates represent a kind of risk average over the twenty-odd years since 1980.
-The first (and expected) result is that the risk of entry into a non-marital union among childless non-pregnant women is very low in comparison to the corresponding risk of entry into marriage for the same group.
-The increase of cohabitation in Italy is so recent that it cannot affect this relationship yet.
-As shown by Hoem et al. (2009ab) for some other countries, the entry risk for a marital union increases strongly when an Italian woman becomes pregnant.
+Table 2 Standardized relative risks of first-union formation, by parity-and-pregnancy status, for each type of union marital union increases strongly when an Italian woman becomes pregnant.
 (For Italy the relative risk is 25.6.)
 There is also a strong increase in the entry risk for a consensual union; it increases by a factor of almost 12.9 These results confirm the persistence of shotgun weddings (and other early unions) in Italy.
-Finally, a woman at parity 1 or more unsurprisingly runs a much higher risk of entry into a marital union than into a consensual union (the risk is 2.8 times higher), and both risks are higher than for a childless non-pregnant woman.
-In this case we cannot observe a negative impact of the arrival of the first child on union formation described for some other countries (Hoem et al., 2009ab).
+Finally, a woman at parity 1 or more 10 unsurprisingly runs a much higher risk of entry into a marital union than into a consensual union (the risk is 2.8 times higher), and both risks are higher than for a childless non-pregnant woman.
+In this case, we cannot observe a negative impact of the arrival of the first child on union formation described for some other countries (Hoem et al. 2009a, b).